Welcome to the Worldwide Greathead family my One-Name Study - Person Page 112

 Violet Florence Wren1,2

-Violet Florence Wren was born in 1897.1,3,2 She was the daughter of Thomas Johnson Wren and Rhoda Kate ....
+Violet Florence Wren was born on 20 January 1895 in Portsea, Hampshire, England.1,3,2,4,5 She was the daughter of Thomas Johnson Wren and Rhoda Kate Pratt.
+She was a companion Nurse.
 She married James Henry Greathead, son of James Henry Greathead and Blanche Emily Caldecott Coryndon, on 22 February 1924 in Mansura, Egypt.1,3,2 James, Violet and their five month old son left Liverpool on 29 October 1926 aboard SS Leicestershire bound for Colombo, Sri Lanka, Ceylon.
 The left the ship at Port Said in Egypt.
 The Master of the Bibby Line ship was G E English and there were 123 passengers travelling.

 James was in the irrigation Department of the Ministry of Public Works Mansura Egypt 2nd engineer in charge on the Aswan Dam.
 He returned to England to retired.
 Started modern chicken farm at Northam, Devon, forced out by cheap imports.
 He was the Secretary of the golf club near Tilford, Surrey.
 He was the Garrison Engineer during war building camps in SE.
 He also ran a nursing home in Chalfont St Peter with Molly Mott until her death.
-James then moved to Rochester had stamp shop and lived in a houseboat on the River Medway.2,4 James and Violet travelled with their son James aboard the ship Malwa they got on in Marseilles and off in Plymouth.
-They gave their address in UK as Mayfield, Westward Ho, N Devon.5 She died on 10 January 1944 in Glebeside, Henham, Bishops Stortford, Essex, England, her death appeared in The Times newspaper of 12 January 1944.1,3,2,6
+James then moved to Rochester had stamp shop and lived in a houseboat on the River Medway.2,6 James and Violet travelled with their son James aboard the ship Malwa they got on in Marseilles and off in Plymouth.
+They gave their address in UK as Mayfield, Westward Ho, N Devon.7 On 29 September 1939 in the National Register Violet was listed as living at Sheephatch Cottage, Crookshey Hill, Hambledon, Surrey, England, with her husband James.
+James was a Golf Club Secretary.5 Violet died on 10 January 1944 in Glebeside, Henham, Bishop's Stortford, Hertfordshire, England, aged 48 her death appeared in The Times newspaper of 12 January 1944.1,3,2,8

 Child of Violet Florence Wren and James Henry Greathead